 The Japanese Gardens feature a huge variety of trees and flowers, with nice, calming ponds and trickling streams interspersed and nice walking paths throughout.

-The gardens were built to honour the Japanese settlers who moved to Mayne Island in the early 20th century to start tomato and cucumber farms but were later put in internment camps during World War II, most losing their businesses (and many their lives).
+The gardens were built to honour the Japanese settlers who moved to the island in the early 20th century to start tomato and cucumber farms but were later put in internment camps during World War II, most losing their businesses (and many their lives).

 Scattered throughout the beautiful gardens, there are many fascinating information plaques, a replica charcoal kiln and a classic bell.
 Now, whether or not this fabulous garden in any way makes up for those problematic internment camps is another matter…